seanwhs/Web-Journey-Blueprint/README.md

 # ▲ Next.js as a Full-Stack System

-Next.js extends React into a platform:
+Next.js extends React into a unified platform:

 * App Router
 * Server Components
 * Route Handlers
 * SSR & streaming
-* metadata APIs
+* metadata API
 * backend integration

 Frontend and backend converge into one system.